top of page

 Battery Storage and Hybrid System Three Line Diagrams

-Hybrid PV and battery systems require additional detail in the 3-line diagram, such as:
+Hybrid PV and battery systems require additional detail in the 3-line diagram, including:

 • Battery inverter circuits and charge controller pathways

-• Interconnection points for grid-tied and backup modes
+• Interconnection points for both grid-tied and backup operating modes

-A clear solar three-line diagram for storage helps AHJs confirm safety, fault protection, and compliance with NEC 690, 705, and 706 standards.
+A complete solar three-line diagram for storage helps AHJs confirm safety, fault protection, and compliance with NEC 690, 705, and 706 standards.
+Battery system diagrams have become more complex as standalone battery storage gains adoption, and many AHJs are still developing review workflows for these configurations — making diagram clarity especially important.

 Common Mistakes in Solar Three-Line Diagrams